Bios4Biol/intronSeeker/paper/main.md

 ![GBS parameters impacts](paper/Figures/GBS_params_impacts.png)

 IntronSeeker parameters impacts.
 Graphics have been built on 10 samples of Arabidopsis thaliana data with powerlow abundance (1.2).
+Details are available in data/ directory.

 **A** Coverage impact on detection: Increasing the coverage allows to quickly lose false candidates with a very limited impact on the number of true candidates (Arabidopsis thaliana data, powerlow abundance).